antonmi/ALF/README.md

 Flow focuses on "computations on collections, similar to the Enum and Stream modules", it's a quite low-level tool for processing large collections of data.

 Broadway is about "data ingestion and data processing pipelines".
-The main abstraction is "data processor", there are lots of adapters to different data sources and so on.
+The main abstraction are "data processors", there are lots of adapters to different data sources and so on.

 ALF is NOT about data-processing (although you can easily do it with ALF).
 It's about a FBP-way you build your application layer logic.